Skip to main content

 Services

-Fix the Shopify path that keeps traffic from turning into orders.
+Build the Shopify marketing system that turns traffic into orders.

-The work can start with store pages, ads, product visibility, Klaviyo email, tracking, reporting, or strategy.
-The route depends on where buyers stop.
+The work can start with product pages, collection pages, ads, SEO/AI visibility, Klaviyo, checkout, tracking, reporting, or the product offer.
+The right service depends on where buyers leave before purchase.

-Shopify and ecommerce marketingStore traffic, product pages, checkout path, email follow-up, purchase tracking, and revenue reporting.
+Shopify and ecommerce marketingStore traffic, product pages, checkout, email follow-up, purchase tracking, and revenue reporting.

 Email and Klaviyo marketingAbandoned cart, post-purchase, winback, retention, product education, and repeat-purchase flows.

-Google Ads and PPCCampaign structure, product intent, shopping or search demand, landing page fit, revenue tracking, and budget waste.
+Google Ads and PPCGoogle Ads setup, product intent, shopping or search demand, landing page fit, revenue tracking, and budget waste.

-Landing pages and websitesProduct-page clarity, collection pages, landing pages, proof, calls to action, mobile flow, cart path, and conversion.
+Landing pages and websitesProduct-page clarity, collection pages, landing pages, proof, calls to action, mobile checkout, cart, and orders.

-SEO and AI visibilityCollection-page clarity, product-category language, buyer questions, comparison visibility, and answer-engine signals.
+SEO and AI visibilityCollection-page clarity, product-category language, buyer questions, product comparisons, and visibility in search and AI results.

-Marketing strategy consultingChannel priority, offer clarity, product demand, revenue reporting, retention path, and next best move.
+Marketing strategy consultingChannel priority, offer clarity, product demand, revenue reporting, repeat purchases, and the next highest-value move.

 Questions before contact